 2. The best things to do in Paris that you shouldn’t miss

 3. How we recommend you map out your weekend

 The Best Tours in Paris

 If you’re spending only a weekend in Paris, the very best way to maximize your time is to enjoy small group Paris tours guided by local experts like us.
-For such a short stay, we recommend booking a Skip the Line Louvre Tour to make sure you have time to explore the rest of Paris.

 Getting into Paris

 There are three different airports in Paris: Charles de Gaulle (CDG), Orly (ORY) and Paris-Beauvais (BVA).
 How you get from each one to the city center will depend on many factors, but remember to think about timing and how much heavy luggage you may have.

 Paris’s main international airport is CDG.
 To get from CDG to Paris, you can: